 Both the private and public sectors, including the university and college sector have a legal and social responsibility to promote and protect human health and the environment by safely, responsibly and efficiently managing and reducing waste and maximising waste reuse, recycling and resource generation opportunities.

-As large organisations dealing with staff, student, visitor and supplier waste, institutions must contend with a host of operational waste issues, not least the increasing costs of disposal charges and landfill taxes but also the possible future requirement to measure and report scope 3 carbon emissions relating to waste through Estates Management Statistics and Emandate.
+As large organisations that manage staff, student, visitor and supplier waste, institutions must contend with a host of operational matters.
+Common concerns today include the increasing costs of disposal charges and landfill taxes, and the potential to adhere to Scope 3 guidelines on carbon emissions relating to estates.

-If you would like to connect with other EAUC members interested in waste, join the EAUC's Waste Community of Practice.
+To connect with like-minded sector experts on the topic of waste, join the EAUC's Waste Community of Practice.
 This group is for EAUC members only.
-Find out more.

 Lifting the lid higher - Changing student attitudes and behaviours towards recycling and waste